PrefectHQ/prefect/docs/concepts/task-runners.md

 ## Running tasks on Ray

 The [`RayTaskRunner`](https://prefecthq.github.io/prefect-ray/) &mdash; installed separately as a [Prefect Collection](/collections/overview/) &mdash; is a parallel task runner that submits tasks to [Ray](https://www.ray.io/).
 By default, a temporary Ray instance is created for the duration of the flow run.
 If you already have a Ray instance running, you can provide the connection URL via an `address` argument.

+!!! note "Remote storage and Ray tasks"
+    We recommend configuring [remote storage](/concepts/storage/) for task execution with the `RayTaskRunner`.
+This ensures tasks executing in Ray have access to task result storage, particularly when accessing a Ray instance outside of your execution environment.

 To configure your flow to use the `RayTaskRunner`: